Malaysia country brief

 People to people links

-Ties between Australians and Malaysians are strong, underpinned by long-standing education links, tourism and migration.
+The Australia and Malaysia relationship is underpinned by long-standing education links, tourism and migration.

-In 2019, Malaysia ranked sixth as a source country for international students overall.
-More than 24,000 Malaysians are currently studying in Australia.
+Australian expertise in education and training is highly regarded in Malaysia.
+In 2019, Malaysia ranked sixth as a source country for international students overall, with over 24,000 students currently studying in Australia.
+Many of these students chose to stay in Australia during COVID-19.

-There are now four Australian universities with a significant presence in Malaysia: Monash University, Swinburne University, Curtin University, and Wollongong University.
+A further 20,000 Malaysian and international students were studying for Australian qualifications in Malaysia in 2019.
+There are now four Australian universities with a significant presence in Malaysia; Curtin University, Monash University, Swinburne University, and Wollongong University.

-In the last decade, more than 7,500 Australian students undertook study or internship in Malaysia, including many supported by the New Colombo Plan (NCP).
-Since Malaysia joined the NCP in 2015, almost 3,000 Australian undergraduate students have been supported to undertake study and internships in the country.
-A further 472 students will be supported to study and/or intern in Malaysia in 2020.
+Malaysia is the sixth most popular destination for Australian undergraduate students supported by the New Colombo Plan (NCP).
+Since Malaysia joined the NCP in 2015, over 3,000 Australian undergraduate students have been supported to undertake study and internships in Malaysia.